Melvar/extcompose/README.md

-Compose is sort of the Main file, all others currently only contain reference definitions.
+Compose is sort of the Main file; it, Symbols, and Arrows contain starting definitions, the others only contain reference definitions.

 Diacritics contains a number of groups for individual diacritics and other modifications of letters.

-Extended_Latin contains a group for ligatures and one for otherwise unclassifiable Latin letters.
+Latin_Extended contains a group for ligatures and one for otherwise unclassifiable Latin letters.

 Symbols contains symbols of all sorts, except that